 Founded by a group of Mexican entrepreneurs in 1943, Tec de Monterrey is a private university serving approximately 95,000 students in over 30 campuses around the country.
-It is a leading private Mexican institution known for its academic rigor, modern campuses and state of the art facilities.
-Georgetown students attend the Monterrey, Guadalajara and Querétaro campuses.
+It is a leading private Mexican institution known for its academic rigor, modern campuses, and state-of-the-art facilities.
+Georgetown students attend the Monterrey, Guadalajara, and Querétaro campuses.
 Monterrey, with a population of 3 million people, is Mexico's third largest city and one of the country's major industrial centers as well as a focal point for trade relations between Mexico and the US.
-Tec's campus in Monterrey is the oldest and largest one serving over 17,000 students.
+Tec's campus in Monterrey is the oldest and largest one, serving over 17,000 students.
 With a population of 3.5 million, Guadalajara is the second largest city in Mexico.
 Although its economy is based in the technology industry, this city offers a pleasant suburban atmosphere and is considered a center for the arts and for Mexican culture.
-In its state of the art campus, Tec serves 4,800 students.
+In its state-of-the-art campus in Guadalajara, Tec serves 8,000 students.
 Located in the heart of Mexico, Querétaro is a charming city of less than one million people rich in history and colonial architecture.
-Tec's modern campus serves 3,000 students.
+Tec's modern campus in Querétaro serves 3,000 students.

 Accomomdation and Meals